com-480-data-visualization/data-visualization-project-2021-vizies/README.md

 The data is clean, an extensive exploratory analysis has been done for the France dataset with no major issue.
 The only caveat is that some countries have different time resolutions, so the major preprocessing step would be to make every time resolution equal and aligned, ideally to 1 hour for each country.
 Time permitting, we would also be interested in comparing our dataset to basic country-wise statistics such as GDP, number of inhabitants, temperature, air pollution as well as type of energy used (percentage of nuclear, coal, petrol, natural gaz etc...).

 ### Problematic
+(1846)

 > - What am I trying to show with my visualization?

 The goal of the visualization is to be able to compare the energy consumption of different countries.
-As we can see in the plot below, energy consumption per country highly depends on the number of inhabitants per country.
-In order to better compare countries we would focus on the energy consumption per capita for and then atrempt to explain why some countries have similar energy consumption.
+As we can see in the table below, energy consumption per country highly depends on the number of inhabitants per country.
+In order to better compare countries we would focus on the energy consumption per capita for and then attempt to explore and explain why some countries have similar energy consumption.
 For example, maybe countries geographically close have a similar consumption because of weather and climate similarities, etc..

 Once the energy consumption comparison is implemented, the next task will be to add the time factor.
 The possibilities for comparison then dramatically increase.
 For example, it will be possible to compare how countries' energy consumption changes over the year, over the weekdays, and even during single days.
 We can also bring more advanced comparisons like how countries further north change their energy consumption during the winter/summer compared to countries further south.

 > - Think of an overview for the project, your motivation, and the target audience.

 The project would start with vizualising the European map by using visualisation techniques on the map to represent energy consumption.
 The base interactive part will be to be able to press several countries and displaycompare their energy consumption in a separate vizualisation.
-The motivation behind the project is to be able to see differences in energy consumption between countries and through that be able to draw conclusions based on differences, or lack thereof.
+The motivation behind the project is to be able to see differences in energy consumption between countries and through that be able to draw conclusions based on differences between countries, or lack thereof.

-The target audience is anyone wanting to learn about energy consumption.
+The target audience is anyone wanting to learn about energy consumption, which includes people interested in climate change since high energy consumption is known to be correlated with high environmental impact.
 The project will more likely be used to get ideas of what to further explore.
 For example a user could use this project to notice a difference in energy consumption between countries with higher BNP compared to countries with lower, or countries with higher emissions, and with that in mind further explore that relation on their own.

 ### Exploratory Data Analysis

+(2139)

 Our raw data has the following three columns: the first two columns delimit the time lapse in which the energy consumption (in MW)  was measured.
 Depending on the country, the time lapse in which the energy consumption measured was either 15 minutes, 30 minutes or 1 hour.
 After verification, this time delta is regular on our data.
 In order to simplify the data visualization, we decided to uniform all measurements to an hour as explained in the dataset introduction.
 So we summed up for the countries having a smaller time delta.
 We extracted useful summary statistics on the data: